 If you select tutoring for the improvement activity, the following requirements apply:

-- You must meet with the tutor at least once a week.
-You also must meet weekly for a minimum of 8 weeks.
+- You must meet with the tutor at least once a week for a minimum of 8 weeks.

 - If you received a 4 on the EPI, you must complete a minimum of 10 hours of tutoring.

 - Students with an EPI score of 3 must complete a minimum of 20 hours of tutoring before retaking the EPI.

 And lastly, students who do not pass the EPI may take the TOEFL or IELTS as often as needed to achieve the minimum score required for teaching.